clusterbench/clusterbench/README.md

 [![Build Status](https://travis-ci.org/clusterbench/clusterbench.svg?branch=master)](https://travis-ci.org/clusterbench/clusterbench)

-ClusterBench is a simple application that can be deployed in a cluster of JBoss AS 5 (EAP 5), JBoss AS 7 (EAP 6), WildFly 8 and newer.
+ClusterBench is a simple application that can be deployed in a cluster of JBoss AS 5 (EAP 5), JBoss AS 7 (EAP 6), WildFly 8, Tomcat 6 and newer.
 Once deployed it is easy to stress (using JMeter, curl, etc) and monitor the performance of the cluster while at the same time it can be easily checked the correctness of replicated sessions.